segin-GH/4-coders-by-coders/stateMachine.md

 In summary, finite state automata are a useful tool for modeling and understanding the behavior of event-driven systems, and are widely used in various fields, including computer science and engineering.

-## How to write a better program
+## How to write a better progrm
 1. Event-driven programming: A programming technique in which the system reacts to events or inputs rather than following a set sequence of steps.
 This is often used in embedded systems that need to respond to real-time inputs.

-2. Real-time operating systems (RTOS): An operating system designed for real-time systems that require deterministic response times to events.
+2. Real-time operating systems (RTOS): An operating system designed for real-time systems that requires deterministic response times to events.
 An RTOS provides basic services such as scheduling, inter-process communication, and memory management.

 3. Object-oriented programming (OOP): A programming paradigm that uses objects to represent real-world concepts and structures data and operations into classes.
 OOP is often used in embedded systems because it provides a clear, modular approach to programming complex systems.